ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 "Not as you represent it.
-Had she merely dined with him, she might only have discovered whether he had a good appetite; but you must remember that four evenings have also been spent together--and four evenings may do a great deal."
+Had she merely dined with him, she might only have discovered whether he had a good appetite; but you must remember that four evenings have also been spent together -- and four evenings may do a great deal."

 "Yes; these four evenings have enabled them to ascertain that they